Map Creation for Fictional Worlds

 - provide historical reference,

-- foster ideas for cultural history and the discovery of artefacts from ancient times, and
+- foster ideas for cultural history and the discovery of artifacts from ancient times, and

 - spark story ideas.